 Controlling time is one of the most challenging tasks that one undertakes, not only in a schedule but in life.
-It is this challenge that requires the ‘Make It Happen’ attitude and it is this attitude that creates the performance and outcome of any goal or project.
+This challenge requires the Make It Happen attitude, and it is this attitude that creates the performance and outcome of any goal or project.
 Your schedule is your most valuable communication tool to control time with the least amount of effort.

-The creation of a realistic schedule, the method and attitude in which these goals are conveyed to the team members of the project set the tone and expectations of the project.
-This expectation sets up an accountability that measures performance and forces people to act.
-Without accountability or established expectations, things happen in their own time when it is convenient to the individual schedules of the participants of a project.
+The method, attitude, and goals of a project presented to the team members set the tone and expectations of the project.
+This expectation sets up accountability that measures performance and forces people to act.
+Without responsibility or established expectations, things happen in their own time when it is convenient to the individual schedules of the participants of a project.

 NOTE: If the schedule is driving the project (which it must), you are required to keep it up to date, communicate the changes and convey the updated expectations to everyone involved.